What is the QUTE-EUROPE Summer School 2015?

 "There is an intense program with top-notch international lecturers from the main areas of quantum information, describing fundamentals of the fields as well as well as the most recent progress and challenges.
 Broadly speaking, the morning sessions are tutorial, while the afternoon sessions are more topical and specialised, including poster sessions.
 A major Wednesday afternoon event is a boat trip into the Gothenburg archipelago - possibly we will get a glimpse of the boats from Volvo Ocean Race."Mention some highlights!

-"One could mention the the idea to start the school on Sunday afternoon with two general talks by prominent and very entertaining scienctists, Anton Zeilinger from Vienna, and Seth Lloyd from MIT.
+"One could mention the idea to start the school on Sunday afternoon with two general talks by prominent and very entertaining scientists, Anton Zeilinger from Vienna, and Seth Lloyd from MIT.
 This really broke the ice and initiated a lot of discussion, and this spirit now permeates the school."

 Besides Chalmers, the organizations behind the summer school are QUTE-EUROPE Coordination Action (EU), IDEA League, Linneqs (VR), ScaleQIT (EU) and SIQS (EU).
 The local organizing committe consisted of Göran Wendin, Jonas Bylander, Per Delsing, Göran Johansson and Vitaly Shumeiko.
 The planning has been ongoing since last autumn.
 The summer school has got a lot of administrative support from Susannah Carlsson at MC2 as well.Is it the first time Chalmers is arranging this summer school?